lee-lindley/app_csv/README.md

 ## app_csv_udt constructor

 Creates the object using the provided cursor.
 Prepares for reading and converting the result set.
-Note that this creates an entry in an associative array in a *app_dbms_sql* package global variable, thus if you are not exiting your session soon after finishing with the *app_csv_udt* object, you should call *destructor*.
-Unfortunately, PL/SQL objects do not support automatic destructor calls.

 ```sql
     CONSTRUCTOR FUNCTION app_csv_utd(